Massachusetts Issues Shutdown Order During COVID-19 Outbreak (UPDATED)

 Other Community Based Essential Functions And Government Operations

 - [Ed.
-Note: also added] Scientific researchers in higher education completing in-process research to ensure health and safety and to prevent the loss of essential data;
+Note: On March 31, scientific researchers in higher education completing in-process research to ensure health and safety and to prevent the loss of essential data were added];

 - [Ed.
-Note: also added] Workers who support the design, production and distribution of educational materials or technologies for the use of educators or students in distance learning during the state of emergency as essential workers;
+Note: On March 31, workers who support the design, production and distribution of educational materials or technologies for the use of educators or students in distance learning during the state of emergency as essential workers were added];

 - Workers to maintain building access control, security, and continuity of building functions;